Error996/bdvl/README.md

 1000-1003
 ```
 *Where a hyphen represents a range...*
- * During configuration, `bedevil.sh` will write which ports or port ranges should be hidden to the `hide_ports` file.
+ * Upon installation, `bedevil.sh` will write which ports or port ranges should be hidden to the `hide_ports` file.

 #### Rootkit presence hiding
  * bedevil will hide itself from the process memory map files upon being read.